mitsuba-renderer/drjit/docs/unused/nested.rst

 when given a nested array as input (the same is also true for horizontal mask operations such as :cpp:func:`any`).

-Sometimes this is not desirable, and Enoki thus also provides nested versions all of horizontal operations that can be accessed via the ``_nested`` suffix.
+Sometimes this is not desirable, and Dr.Jit thus also provides nested versions all of horizontal operations that can be accessed via the ``_nested`` suffix.
 These functions recursively apply horizontal reductions until the result ceases to be an array.
 For instance, the following function ensures that no element of